- Oliver Kearns

 Co-convener, International Relations Research Group, University of Edinburgh, 2013/14.

-Member of the European International Studies Association and the War and Media Network.
+Member of the European International Studies Association, the War and Media Network, and the International Transparency and Secrecy Research Network.